Product

 Do not help me create a future schedule I cannot realistically maintain.

 If you do not set a Daily Limit, RepeatFlow can still schedule Reviews.
-But safe-start recommendations, overload warnings, and Recovery become less useful because the app does not know what “too much” means for you.
+But safe-start recommendations, overload warnings, and Recovery become less useful because the app does not know what “too much” means for that Subject.

 Safe-start recommendations